Inspiring Leaders, Outstanding Contributors

 In 2019 Pascal joined US based biotech Atara Biotherapeutics as CEO & President.
 With a focus on allogeneic T-cell immunotherapy, Atara allows Pascal to remain focused on patients with serious diseases and on transforming lives.
 The business of ‘life’ can be hard and complex requiring resilience and passion which Novartis taught him.
 Welcome to the Novartis Alumni Pascal it’s great to connect with you again.

-Isabel Afonso, a familiar face to many of you, worked in 9 different roles during her 16 years with Sandoz and Novartis.
-Today, Isabel is the Chief Commercial Officer for US based company Performance Health, Private Equity owned and the largest global manufacturer and distributor of products to the rehabilitation and sports medicine markets.
-A life-long learner, Isabel has always looked for growth opportunities, and believes that investing in oneself is important.
+Between 2002 and 2018, Isabel Afonso worked in 9 different roles across both Sandoz and Novartis.
+After leaving the group in 2018 Isabel became Chief Commercial Officer for US based company Performance Health, the largest global manufacturer and distributor of products to the rehabilitation and sports medicine markets.
+A life-long learner, Isabel has always looked for growth opportunities, and believes in investing in oneself.
 With a background in IT, Isabel holds qualifications from Harvard, Wharton and a General Management program from INSEAD.
-She’s even learning Mandarin, Genetics and Genomics at Stanford Medical School so that she can continue to develop and make progress for long term impact.

 Between 2005 and 2010 Richard Saynor held several regional leadership roles with Sandoz.
 He left Sandoz in 2010 to take up a global leadership role at GSK heading their classic and established medicines division based in Singapore.
 Even though Richard left Sandoz, he took with him a deep love for the company and its purpose - to pioneer access for patients - and when after eight years the opportunity arose to return to the company as CEO, he jumped at the chance.
 On his first day addressing Sandoz as the new CEO, he told the assembled associates that "this is my dream job."
 Returning to Sandoz was a big step, and Richard brought with him a wealth of experience and a bold ambition: to make Sandoz both a market leader and thought leader, encouraging a “generic mindset” and increasing patients’ access to therapy as a vital part of the overall Novartis purpose of reimagining medicine.